Pattern Radio: Whale Songs

 A stripped-down version of this experience was shown as part of the XXII Triennale di Milano themed Broken Nature: Design Takes on Human Survival.

 I was responsible for the interaction design of the site.
-While the visual design of the launched site is considerably more brutalist then what I designed below, the essential functionality still matches many of the interactions I initially designed here (even if many other features of the experience were also removed to scale back the scope of the project).
+While the visual design of the launched site is considerably more brutalist than what I designed below, the essential functionality still matches many of the interactions I initially designed here (even if many other features of the experience were also removed to scale back the scope of the project).
 Even with a reduced feature scope, my work on Pattern Radio: Whale Songs won a Best Navigation/Structure Webby for "best-possible user experience through superior navigation and site structure."

 Landing page map view of discrete recordings positioned where the recordings were made: at various sites around the Hawaiian islands in the Pacific Ocean.

 The red play head is draggable and used for navigation.
 The clock icon allows users to browse the recordings aligned by the time they were made (see below).

 Viewing the recordings aligned by the time they were made.
 The small blue tags indicate points of interests and are meant to serve as starting points for user exploration.

 Zooming into a recording (using the plus and minus buttons in the bottom right [a Google Maps convention]) reveals additional points of interest (see below).

 Colored bands on the recordings communicate sound classifications made by the machine learning models.
 A persistent timeline along the bottom of the recording communicates the scale of the data being viewed.

 The tuning icon in the bottom left lets users turn on and off different machine learning classifiers—adding or removing colored bands from the recording.